Our Environment

 Kaikōura Seabirds

-Kaikōura is a biodiversity hotspot, marine mecca, and the seabird capital of the world.
+Kaikōura is a biodiversity hotspot, marine mecca and global seabird capital.

-Kaikōura supports one of the highest seabird varieties anywhere on earth, and is a site of international importance.
+Kaikōura supports one of the highest seabird varieties on earth and is a site of international importance.

 Kaikōura’s seabirds include two thirds of the world’s albatrosses, most of which are threatened.